brain-bzh/efficient-deep-learning/lab3.md

 Prepare a presentation for session 4, detailing your methodology and explorations to adress this question.
 You will have 10 minutes to present, followed by 5 minutes of questions.
 Good luck !

+This work is part of your work for the MicroNet challenge, as long as you apply it on CIFAR100.